dgerabagi/aiascent-dev/src/Artifacts/A55 - V2V Academy - Glossary of Terms.md

 ### **I**

 *   **Information Architecture:** The art and science of organizing and structuring shared information environments to support usability and findability.
 In the V2V curriculum, this refers to the practice of designing a logical and intuitive folder and file structure for a project repository.
+*   **Interaction Schema:** A template or a set of rules that defines a structured format for communicating with an AI.
+It ensures that all necessary information (like role, context, and output format) is provided in a clear, consistent, and machine-readable way, reducing ambiguity and improving the reliability of the AI's response.

 ### **K**